Development of the Mohave County ALERT Flood Warning System

 In 2012, Mohave County installed eight new weather system sites including one in the Lake Mohave Basin that is designed to monitor the water depth of a rapid infiltration basin.
 Four of the new gauge installations were placed on ridgelines along various mountain ranges to provide precipitation data for multiple drainage basins.
 In addition to the automated gauges installed in 2012, real-time weather monitoring cameras were installed in Horizon 6, near Lake Havasu City and at Antelope Drain, south of Bullhead City near the Desert Lakes Golf Course.

-Presently, the Mohave County ALERT (Automated Local Evaluation in Real Time) Flood Warning System Network consists of one hundred and fifty-six automated sites including twelve repeaters and fourteen full weather stations.
-One hundred and forty-five sites have the capability of receiving and reporting precipitation data in .04" increments.
+Presently, the Mohave County ALERT (Automated Local Evaluation in Real Time) Flood Warning System Network consists of one hundred and seventy-two fully automated sites including twelve repeaters and fourteen full weather stations.
+One hundred and fifty-nine sites have the capability of receiving and reporting precipitation data in .04" increments.
 Six of the sites in the network monitor road surface temperature and road surface moisture (conductivity).
-Fifty-one of the sites have the ability to report stream flow data by use of a pressure transducer (Stream Gauge PT) which is installed in the bottom of the dry wash or stream bed.
+Sixty-one sites have the ability to report stream flow data by use of a pressure transducer (Stream Gauge PT) which is installed in the bottom of the dry wash or stream bed.
 This device senses the pressure exerted from the water surrounding it and instantaneously transmits the information to the base station.
 The stream and precipitation gauges are "event driven", meaning they report in real-time or immediately as the data is collected at the site.
 Five of the sites have the ability to measure the stormwater depth of constructed infiltration basins by use of a pressure transducer (Depth Gauge PT).
 All of the full weather stations update their sensor data on a timed basis, typically every thirty minutes.
 The primary funding for the continued growth of the ALERT System has come from the Flood Control District and from the Highway User Revenue Funds (HURF).